-These awards are presented to the top three papers submitted to the International Public Relations Research Conference.
-The top three practically significant papers, i.e. those that demonstrate immediate transference and real-world implications for public relations practitioners and the industry, will be awarded $1,000 each.
-This competition is open with no restrictions regarding authorship.
+These awards are presented to the top three papers of practical significance submitted to the International Public Relations Research Conference (IPRRC).
+The papers should demonstrate immediate transference and real-world implications for public relations practitioners or the industry.
+Each winning paper will be awarded $1,000.
+This competition is open to all papers that submit to any of the IPRRC awards with no restrictions regarding authorship.

 19th Annual International Public Relations Research Conference